tasmota/docs/docs/Berry.md

 tasmota.set\_light<a class="cmnd" id="tasmota_set_light"></a>|_deprecated_ use `light.set`
 tasmota.get\_switches<a class="cmnd" id="tasmota_get_switches"></a>|`() -> list(bool)`<br>Returns as many values as switches are present. `true` means `PRESSED` and `false` means `NOT_PRESSED`.
 (Warning: this is the opposite of the internal representation where PRESSED=0)<br>Note: if there are holes in the switch definition, the values will be skipped.
 I.e. if you define SWITCH1 and SWITCH3, the array will return the two consecutive values for switches 1/3.

-Note: if there are holes in the switch definition, the values will be skipped.
+If there are holes in the switch definition, the values will be skipped.
 I.e. if you define SWITCH1 and SWITCH3, the array will return the two consecutive values for switches 1/3.

-Low-level access to Tasmota globals. ***Use with care and only if you know what you are doing.***
+#### Low-level access to Tasmota globals.

+***Use with care and only if you know what you are doing.***

-The construct is to use `tasmota.global` to read or write attributes. **Warning:** you can do bad things with these features.
+The construct is to use `tasmota.global` to read or write attributes.

+!!! warning "You can do bad things with these features"

 Tasmota global|Details
 :---|:---
 tasmota.global.energy_driver<a class="cmnd" id="tasmota_global_energy_driver"></a>|Used for Energy drivers
 tasmota.global.uptime<a class="cmnd" id="tasmota_global_energy_driver"></a>|Uptime in seconds

-### **`light` object**
+### `light` object

 Module `light` is automatically imported via a hidden `import light` command.

 Tasmota Function|Parameters and details
 :---|:---